Khoja Ahmed Yasawi Mausoleum in Kazakhstan

 Kazakhstan is a land of ancient civilization.
 From remote times its inhabitants, the ancestors of the present-day Kazakhs, were creating a unique and original culture.
 Some outstanding monuments of their cultural heritage have survived in the form of burial mounds, settlements, fortifications, mausoleums and even whole towns.

-Khoja Ahmed Yasavi Mausoleum in Turkestan (up to the XVI century Yasi city) in Southern Kazakhstan is unique among them.
+Khoja Ahmed Yasawi Mausoleum in Turkestan (up to the XVI century Yasi city) in Southern Kazakhstan is unique among them.

 Yasi city was on the crossroads of an old caravan route – Great Silk Route branch – trade road between Desht-and Kypshak steppe and farming oasis of Central Asia – Horezm, Tashkent, Bukhara and Samarkand.